Backlog

 The backlog is a lightweight project management layer that complements the planning skills:

-• Verification mode — features described in docs but not implemented are listed separately.
-You decide whether to track them.
+• Verification mode — features described in docs but not implemented are listed and triaged — add to backlog, handle now, or ignore.

 • "What should we work on?" — run /uc:backlog list to see everything in one place, sorted by priority and blocking status